The World's Most Valuable Brands Trading At Below-Market Valuations

 Source: Seeking Alpha Portfolio Data

-Three examples of the "low P/E, high ROE, moderately high P/CF" companies are Royal Dutch, BMW, and ICBC, none of which are likely to fit the classic definition of a "value trap," but should be watched to see if their brands can actually be monetized into higher cash flows over the coming decade.
+Three examples of the "low P/E, high ROE, moderately high P/CF" companies are Royal Dutch, BMW, and ICBC, none of which are likely to fit the classic definition of a "value trap" but should be watched to see if their brands can actually be monetized into higher cash flows over the coming decade.

-Perhaps the most tangible evidence of a brand's ability to generate cash is a growing, sustainable, and well-covered dividend, and here we see at least half the list has a dividend yield over 3%, well over that of bonds.
+Perhaps the most tangible evidence of a brand's ability to generate cash is a growing, sustainable, and well-covered dividend, and here, we see at least half the list has a dividend yield over 3%, well over that of bonds.
 Unfortunately, Seeking Alpha does not yet have the feature to click-through and see more data on see dividend history and supporting cash flows to measure the quality of dividends, and some of these data points are inaccurate (BMW has a dividend yield of over 4% and TLK yields over 2%, just to name two).

 Conclusion: After getting familiar with the names, businesses, and fundamental statistics of some of these top brands, I draw four thematic baskets which can be made from them: